 Webb has another, equally important talent: She plays an innocent, giddy teenager with as much ease as a reawakened, wiser Aurora, proving that even within the strict parameters of classical ballet, onstage emotion can live large." -Heather Hays (Deseret News review of The Sleeping Beauty, featuring Ms. Webb as Aurora)

 Sara Webb received her early training at the Academy of Nevada Dance Theatre and at the Harid Conservatory in Boca Raton, Florida, from which she graduated in 1996.
 Ms. Webb was invited to join Houston Ballet in 1997.
 She was promoted to principal in 2003.
 She has performed the lead roles in a number of Ben Stevenson's classical productions, including Aurora and Blue Bird in The Sleeping Beauty, Juliet in Romeo and Juliet, Odette/Odile in Swan Lake, Kitri in Don Quixote, Swanilda in Coppélia, Alice and Tiger Lily in Alice in Wonderland, Cinderella in Cinderella, Svetlana in Dracula, the pas de deux from Esmeralda, and both Sugar Plum Fairy and Snow Queen in The Nutcracker.
-Equally familiar with the work of other classical choreographers, she has also been featured in the lead roles in Sir Frederick Ashton's La Fille Mal Gardée; Johnny Eliasen's staging of La Sylphide; Stanton Welch's Swan Lake, Madame Butterfly and Marie; John Cranko's The Taming of the Shrew (Bianca); Sir Kenneth MacMillan's Manon; Ai-Gul Gaisina's and Maina Gielgud's staging of Giselle; and James Kudelka's The Firebird.
+Equally familiar with the work of other classical choreographers, she has also been featured in the lead roles in Sir Frederick Ashton's La Fille Mal Gardée; Johnny Eliasen's staging of La Sylphide; Stanton Welch's Swan Lake, Madame Butterfly, Marie and Romeo and Juliet; John Cranko's The Taming of the Shrew (Bianca); Sir Kenneth MacMillan's Manon; Ai-Gul Gaisina's and Maina Gielgud's staging of Giselle; James Kudelka's The Firebird; Valencienne in Ronald Hynd's The Merry Widow; Princess Badr al-Budur in David Bintley's Aladdin; and Titania and Hermia in John Neumeier's A Midsummer Night's Dream.
 Trey McIntyre created and set on Ms. Webb the role of Wendy in his Peter Pan (2002) and the role of Thumbelina in The Shadow (2003).
 The role of Nikiya was created on Ms. Webb in Stanton Welch's 2010 staging of La Bayadère.

 In the summer of 2004, Ms. Webb guested with The Australian Ballet performing La Fille mal gardee.
 In the fall of 2008, Ms. Webb made guest performances at Ballet West, performing the role of Miranda in Michael Smuin's The Tempest and Ben Stevenson's Three Preludes in their annual gala.
 Ms. Webb returned to Ballet West in the fall of 2009 and performed Ashton's The Dream.
 She had the wonderful opportunity to work with Sir Anthony Dowell on the role of Titania.
 She also performed Flames of Paris pas de deux in Ballet West's annual gala and returned again in February 2011 to dance the role of Aurora in their newly created production of Sleeping Beauty.
 Sara also performed in the Stars of the 21st Century Gala in Panama City in February 2012.
 In the summer of 2012, Sara performed Manon with National Ballet of Japan at the New National Theatre, Tokyo.

 Sara Webb is married to Ryan Bardo.
-They have two children, Joshua and Lillian.
+They have three children Joshua, Lillian, and Lucy.